 Yes, this is probably the weirdest kind of milk you’ve heard of, but it is true vegan milk.
-Pea milk could also be the most nutritious of all the other vegan milk on the market since it’s a great source of protein, omega-3 fatty acids, calcium, and it also has fewer calories.
+Pea milk is also one of the most nutritious of all the other vegan milk on the market since it’s a great source of protein, omega-3 fatty acids, calcium, and it also has fewer calories.

-Pea milk also pairs well with cereal and coffee.
+Pea milk also tastes good with cereal and coffee.

 9. Hazelnut Milk

 If you are looking for vegan milk that comes in an original chocolate flavor, is nutritious and ideal for breakfast cereal, then hazelnut milk could be exactly what you need.

 Although its flavor could be a little too strong, it works well for coffee too.